UWO-Aero-Design/first-commit/git-intro/instructions.md

  create mode 100644 git-intro/fizzbuzz-examples/julia/fizzbuzz.jl

 ```
 You can see that the julia fizzbuzz example was added in.
-Your changes should have updated in your editor aswell, if you were looking at develop.
+Your changes should have updated in your editor aswell, assuming you were paying attention.

 This is how you can pull updates to a branch made by other people.
 In this case the changes were made by you, but the exact same steps would be used to get updates by others.